jckoester/recipepress-reloaded/readme.txt

 3. Configure the plugin on the Recipes menu screen.

 == Changelog ==

+= 0.5.1 April 29th, 2014
+* Fixed a fatal error preventiung the plugin from installing.

 = 0.5 April 18th, 2014
 * completely remade the codebase, backend and frontend for better maintenance